Pocket/renovate-config/README.md

 * [renovate](https://github.com/apps/renovate) is allowed on your repository
 * [renovate-approve](https://github.com/apps/renovate-approve) is allowed on your repository
 * All dependabot and auto-merge files are removed from your repository.
 While, not necessary, they will conflict with each other.
+* Allow auto-merge is enabled in your GitHub repository settings.
+While not necessary this will allow Renovate to use Github's default auto-merging strategy.

 # Default Preset
 Because JSON doesn't support comments, this readme walks through all the options.